eiffel-community/eiffel-intelligence/wiki/artifact-published-event-aggregation.md

         ]
     }

-Next the merge rules template is extracted as:
+Next the merge rules is extracted as:

     [{NONEPATH:NONE}, {publications: [{ eventId: meta.id }]}]